Supreme Court to hold May arguments by teleconference

 The court will hear 10 cases in all between May 4 and May 13.
 In addition to fights over subpoenas for Trump’s financial records, they include two cases about whether presidential electors are required to cast their Electoral College ballots for the candidate who won their state.

 The justices and the lawyers arguing the cases all will participate remotely.
-The court said a live audio feed will be provided to news organizations.
+The court said a live audio feed will be provided to news organizations, which will be able to relay the arguments in real time.

 The court has never live-streamed courtroom arguments and only rarely has it made the audio available on the same day.
+Cameras also are not allowed in the courtroom.

+Most federal appeals courts already have moved to allow arguments by phone, though some cases are being postponed or decided without arguments.

+The Supreme Court did not indicate when it might decide the cases it will hear in May.
+The court usually winds up its work for the summer by the end of June, and returns to the bench on the first Monday in October.
+Another 10 cases that were postponed because of the virus outbreak will be argued in the fall, said Stephen Vladeck, a University of Texas law professor who will argue one of those cases, involving rapes by members of the military.

 Six of the nine justices are 65 and older, at higher risk of getting very sick from the illness, according to the Centers for Disease Control and Prevention.